zvold/using-etcd-io-raft/README.md

 > [!NOTE]
 > Work in progress, current status: step 10 out of approx. 12 steps.

-The intended way of reading this is at https://zvold.github.io/using-etcd-io-raft/.
+The intended way of reading this is via https://zvold.github.io/using-etcd-io-raft/.

 Alternatively, browse the repository directly:
-- [docs/](docs/): Source for the GitHub Pages website.
+- [`docs/`](docs/): Source for the GitHub Pages website.
-- [src/](src/): Code for the programs / tests referenced above.
+- [`src/`](src/): Code for the programs / tests referenced above.